-Because our grading model uses proficiency scales (and not points) to collect accurate evidence of student performance and academic growth, students can reflect on and grow their knowledge and skills throughout the semester.
-At the end of the semester, the teacher reviews the evidence presented by each student, in each target, and converts said evidence into a traditional letter grade.
-In this model, student learning is not based on points nor weights, but on evidence of student learning of the course curriculum standards.
+Because our grading model uses proficiency scales to collect accurate evidence of student performance and academic growth, students can reflect on and grow their knowledge and skills throughout the semester.
+At the end of the semester, the teacher reviews the evidence presented by each student in each target and determines a letter grade.
+Student grades are based on evidence of student learning of the course curriculum standards.

-The goal of this approach is to provide the teacher, student and parents/guardians as accurate of a picture as possible of the student's learning and to encourage a dialogue about how the student can develop proficiency of the material in the class.
+The purpose of grades is to provide the teacher, student and parents/guardians as accurate a picture as possible of the student's learning and to encourage a dialogue about how the student can develop proficiency of the material in the class.
 In particular, because learning is a process that takes place over time, each assessment provides feedback for the student about what to focus on next.
 At the point the student is reassessed on a course standard and shows a higher level of proficiency, this will be reflected in the teacher grade book.